 Find out more about protecting your eyes at work

 You can’t force your employees to set up their desk properly or take an eye test.
 But it’s in your interest to raise awareness of the risk to their eyesight.
 Not only is it your legal responsibility, but better working conditions make happier and more productive employees.

 For more practical tips on how to protect health & wellbeing at work, contact Croner.

 We offer a FREE health & safety advice service for businesses.
 So whatever workplace challenge you face, call our friendly team of experts today for instant, no obligation advice.
-Please call 01455 858 132.
+Call a Croner health & safety expert on 01455 858 132.